 User Research: We needed to pinpoint the sources of our frustration with the NDU Webportal to redesign one that was useful.
-Through interviews, we identified the varying users as students, teachers and administration.
+Through interviews, we identified varying users as students, teachers and administration.
 We also discovered user frustration with the amount of unnecessary features available and the inability to communicate with other users.

 Persona & Scenario: We developed four personas and scenarios as a class.
 My team used Sven, a part-time teacher, to hypothesize that the webportal should assist organization and intercommunication.
 Below are excerpts from Sven's persona and scenario.

 Ideation: With our hypothesis in mind, we brainstormed and discussed what features the new webportal should have that would assist with organization and intercommunication.

 Paper Prototype: We then sketched a paper prototype that we guerrilla tested with end users on campus.
 Our goal was to perceive their understanding of the new interface.
 We asked them open-ended questions about their functional expectations of the features.

 InVision Prototype: We reiterated a prototype on InVision.
 Our design included a simplified interface with new features like a to-do list, news and mail feed all linked to the calendar to help prepare the user for their university needs.